leonardogargani/vulkan_car_simulator/README.md

 2. compile the application with `make`;
 3. execute the application with `make test`.

-You can delete the application with `make clean`.
+You can delete the compiled shaders and the application with `make clean`.

 ## Vulkan implementation details